Our Future Path! A plan for a better world!

 What we need is a balance between each of these individuals’ rights.
 We do not want to be dictated to by whoever may have the loudest voice or biggest political backing.
 In an ideal world, we would be able to come up with a custom curriculum for each student that would be acceptable to everyone involved.
 However, we do not and may never live in an ideal world.
 Therefore, we will need to agree to compromise.

 One idea would be to have educators come up with different versions of each class.
-Each version of a class would include or exclude certain things based on what different parents and their children would find necessary or objectional.
+Each version of a class would include or exclude certain things based on what different parents and their children would find necessary or objectionable.
 That would mean that each version of a class might need a different textbook.
 Of course, each version of a class would still need to meet some minimum standards that work for the educators and society.
 Parents and their children could then customize their class schedules by selecting the version of each class that best aligns with what they want.

 The above would make it more complicated and expensive for the school.
 In addition, it would only be manageable in those cases where there would be a limited number of versions of each class, and there would be enough students for each version of the class.
 Otherwise, this could get to be too expensive.